 In many countries, governments are seeking opportunities to enhance productivity growth, foster quality job creation, strengthen trade and investment, and reduce inequalities.
 MSMEs that grow have a considerable positive impact on employment creation, innovation, productivity growth and competitiveness.
 Digital technologies and global value chains offer new opportunities for SMEs to participate in the global economy, innovate and strengthen productivity.
 Taking into account, however, local MSME heterogeneity and their little ability to fulfil their growth potential, scale up, and take advantage of regional and global value chains due to small size, limited resources (such as skills and finance), or industry and market conditions, MSME from the CBC area are lagging behind in the digital transition and are disproportionately affected by market failures, trade barriers, policy inefficiencies and the quality of institutions.
-A new approach of programme support, such as direct support to MSME, can enhance their performance and scale-up, as well as their contributions to inclusive growth.
-This includes management and workforce skills, technology, networks, internationalisation, resource efficiency.
-In light of the negative impact of the Covid pandemic on micro and small enterprises typically having insufficient capital and poor development potentials, the direct support to MSMEs becomes more relevant than ever, building on the experience gained from indirect support to business from the previous programming periods.
+A new approach of programme support, such as direct support to MSME, partnering across the border, can enhance SMEs performance and scale-up, as well as their contributions to inclusive growth.
+In light of the negative impact of the Covid pandemic on micro and small enterprises typically having insufficient capital and poor development potentials, the direct support to MSMEs becomes more relevant than ever, building on the experience gained from the indirect support to business from the previous programming periods.
+Moreover, the targeted support to enterprises to maximaze production and reach new markets fully complement the EU-Western Balkans efforts in building Common Regional Market as an instrument to increase the attractiveness and competitiveness of the entire region, to speed up the post-pandemic recovery and to attract investors looking for diversification of supply and shorter value chains.

-The non-exahaustive list of actions to be supported includes:
+The non-exhaustive list of actions to be supported includes:

-- Technological and/or organizational investments aimed at reducing the cost of production/service delivery and any other investment leading to increased enterprise competitiveness including but not limited to purchase of specialized equipment and technologies (inlc. related upskilling), monitoring systems; purchase of IT equipment, training and know-how transfer, virtual business centres, e-commerce solutions, possibilities for electronic payments, etc; Actions aimed at increasing productive capacity; - Investments aimed at quality management for improving product/service quality, including but not limited to improvements in the design of product/service features, improvements in customer after-sales service, improvements in product guarantee, total quality management systems, and any other aspect that defines overall product/service quality level;
+- Joint development and implementation of technological solutions that address regional socioeconomic challenges, leading to financial and/or non-financial results obtained through cooperation; - Technological and/or organizational investments aimed at reducing the cost of production/service delivery and any other investment leading to increased enterprise competitiveness including but not limited to purchase of specialized equipment and technologies (inlc. related upskilling), monitoring systems; purchase of IT equipment, training and know-how transfer, virtual business centres, e-commerce solutions, possibilities for electronic payments, etc; Actions aimed at increasing productive capacity;

-- Actions aimed at accessing new markets or market segments including but not limited to marketing studies, distance-spanning technologies, organisational cooperation and joint business schemes with other enterprises, company exhibition halls at company's establishment, etc. - Marketing and promotion actions, participation in international fairs, exhibitions and other promotional events, consultation and information services, including e-marketing, communication with clients, etc.
+- Investments aimed at quality management for improving product/service quality, including but not limited to improvements in the design of product/service features, improvements in customer after-sales service, improvements in product guarantee, total quality management systems, and any other aspect that defines overall product/service quality level; - Actions aimed at accessing new markets or market segments including but not limited to marketing studies, distance-spanning technologies, organisational cooperation and joint business schemes with other enterprises, company exhibition halls at company's establishment, etc. - Marketing and promotion actions, participation in international fairs, exhibitions and other promotional events, consultation and information services, including e-marketing, communication with clients, etc.

 The areas of interventions will be closely coordinated with the national competitiveness strategies and applicable analyses.
-The support for MSMEs will be provided through a competitive approach - open calls for proposals.
+The support for MSMEs will be provided through a competitive approach - open calls for proposals, in full respect of the application of the de-minimis rules (Regulation (EU) 1407/2013).
+The corresponding legal provisions impose financial limitations (EUR 200 000 for each undertaking over a 3-year period) on SMEs projects that are eligible for programme funding.